-- 1. Mr. M. N. Gopinath, Chairman and Independent Director has resigned from the Board. - 2.
-Mr. Paolo Brichetti has been appointed as Chairman and Nominee Director on the Board. - 3.
+- 1. Mr. MN Gopinath, Chairman and Independent Director has resigned from the Board. - 2.
+And Mr. Paolo Brichetti appointed as Chairman and Nominee Director for the Board. - 3.
 Appointed Mr. Manoj Kumar as an Additional Director (Independent) on the Board of the Company for a period of 5 years. - 4.
 Mr. Syam Kumar R Company Secretary and Compliance officer of the Company has resigned and Mr. M. J. Mahadev Prakash, has been appointed as Head-Compliance, Legal and Company Secretary.